pslavers/flutter_firestore_todos_debugger/README.md

 # flutter_firestore_todos_debugger

-A one of felangel/flutter_firestore_todos which will be used to illustrate and demonstrate problems with the dart/flutter debugger.
+A clone of felangel/flutter_firestore_todos which will be used to illustrate and demonstrate problems with the dart/flutter debugger.

 The intention is to work mainly with JetBrains IntelligJ